thomasWeise/databases/README.md

 **If you have any comments or suggestions regarding the book, or if you spotted an error or typo, please feel free to submit an [issue here](https://github.com/thomasWeise/databases/issues).**
 Your feedback would help us to improve the book.

-This book is released under the Attribution-NonCommercial-ShareAlike 4.0 International license (CC&nbsp;BY&#8209;NC&#8209;SA&nbsp;4.0), see [http://creativecommons.org/licenses/by-nc-sa/4.0/](http://creativecommons.org/licenses/by-nc-sa/4.0/) for a summary.

 We statically include the [pdfsizeopt](https://github.com/pts/pdfsizeopt) tool in the build process of our book  via the [bookbase repository](https://github.com/thomasWeise/bookbase) and use it during the book compiling and building process to compress the book pdf file.
 This tool is excluded from the license mentioned above.